xster/flutter-wiki/Triage.md

 - If it's a bug with the underlying engine, add `engine` and optionally one of the bugs with the "e:" prefix.
 Consider one of the bugs with the "dependency" prefix if the bug is related to one of those areas.
 - If it's a bug with the Flutter framework, add `framework` and optionally one of the bugs with the "f:" prefix.
 - If it's a bug with plugins, add `plugin` and optionally one of the labels with the "p:" prefix.
+- If it's a bug with packages, add `package` and optionally one of the labels with the "p:" prefix.
 - If it's a bug with the "flutter" tool, add `tool` and optionally one of the labels with the "t:" prefix.

 Bugs relating to the website should be moved to the `flutter/website` repo.